lazerwalker/storyboard-lang/README.md

 1. Clone this repo
 2. Fetch dependencies: `yarn install`
-3. Build the library: `npm run build`
+3. Build the library: `yarn run build`

 `dist/bundle.js` will contain a library suitable for importing into your own Node project.
 The `dist/types` folder will contain TypeScript definition files as well.